Madi-S/fastapi-celery-template/README.md

 4. If an error occurs, then roll back the transaction.

 In situations where a Celery task needs to work with data from a database, you should always (if possible) enqueue a reference to the data rather than the data itself.
 For instance, rather than adding an email address, which could change before the task runs, add the user's primary database key.
 It is almost always better to re-fetch the object from the database when the task is running instead, as using old data may lead to race conditions.

+# Celery Tasks Decorator

+Implemented in `project/celery_utils.py` in the class `custom_celery_task`.
+Why?

+As your code base grows, you may find that you are adding the same pieces of logic to all Celery tasks, like a custom retry strategy.